 Nigel and Jo have led the church since 2012.
 Before moving to Winchester they lived in Birmingham, where they were part of the leadership team of the Vineyard Church there.
 Prior to that, Nigel was a musician and a teacher and Jo was an environmental protection officer.
 They have three wonderful children, Becky, Zac and JJ and are passionate about helping people of all ages connect with Jesus.

 Brian serves on the Strategic Leadership Group and oversees discipleship courses including Freedom in Christ and Living Free.
 With his wife Hilary they lead the prayer ministry team and share their long experience of church leadership through a number of areas.

 Chris and Ellie have overall responsibility for Life Groups in the church.
 They have been part of the church for many years, serving on a wide range of teams.
 Chris also serves on the Strategic Leadership Group and has responsibility for Students & 20s.

 Paul oversees the role of prayer in our church life and serves on the Strategic Leadership Group.
 He also works to train and develop leaders and small groups within the church.

 Jenny is responsible for the Children's Storehouse and oversees our other compassion ministries.

 Neil chairs the trustees of the church, which oversee legal and financial aspects of what we do.

 Mike is the Office Manager, responsible for administration and the vineyard centre together with a growing team of part-time and volunteer staff.

-Clare, along with her husband Mervyn, coordinates the Streams of Hope counselling and healing ministries.
+Clare and Mervyn coordinate the Streams of Hope counselling and healing ministries.

 Clare is our Safeguarding Officer, ensuring we make church a safe place for everyone.